 Let’s take a look at the individual processes to decode this further.

-Incident management deals with unplanned interruptions or quality reductions in services.
-It involves addressing issues promptly to ensure that all the IT service operations run smoothly.
+Incident management addresses unplanned interruptions or service quality reductions.
+It addresses issues promptly to keep all IT service operations running smoothly.
 Service providers, with their knowledge and authority, tackle incidents like network outages promptly using their incident management teams.

 Problem management involves addressing root causes of one or more solutions and implementing proactive solutions.
 It's about diving deep, analyzing patterns, and getting to the root of the issue to prevent future disruptions.